apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

     * `jcr:content/metadata/.*` - This property definition is
       applicable for all properties of child node _jcr:content/metadata_

+  Note that the regular expression doesn't match intermediate nodes, so, `jcr:content/.*/.*` would *not* index all properties for all children of `jcr:content`.
+[OAK-5187][OAK-5187] is an open improvement to track supporting arbitrary intermediate child nodes.

 boost
 : If the property is included in `nodeScopeIndex` then it defines the boost done for the index value against the given property name.
 See